stefanmoldoveanu23/Disk-Analyzer/README.md

 # Disk-Analyzer
 OS Project - Disk Analyzer

+To run the app go to the Disk-Analyzer directory, run "make" to install it, and then you can run "make open" and "make close" to open and close it.

 The project will analyze a disk using the [fts library](https://man7.org/linux/man-pages/man3/fts.3.html) and offer information.
 ## Options:
 1. Begin analysis of directory.